 Geordie Greig, the grandson of Sir Louis Greig, was born in 1960, and educated at Eton and Oxford.
 He was the New York correspondent of The Sunday Times for for five years until 1995 when he was appointed literary editor.
 He is now the editor of TATLER.
 He lives in London with his wife and son.

-Pete Greig is a writer, church-planter and bewildered founder of the 24-7 movement.
+Pete Greig is a writer, church-planter and bewildered co-founder of the 24-7 movement.
 He heads up Emmaus Rd in Guildford with his wife Sammy, serves as Vice-President for the NGO Tearfund and was part of the senior leadership team at HTB in London for seven years.
-Pete's publications include Red Moon Rising, God on Mute and The Prayer Course.
+Pete's publications include Red Moon Rising, God on Mute, The Prayer Course and Dirty Glory.
 He loves art galleries, live music and knocking down walls.
 Pete tweets regularly @petegreig

 Joyce Grenfell was born Joyce Phipps, daughter of the youngest of the beautiful American Langhorne sisters, of whom the most celebrated was Nancy, Lady Astor.
 Her girlhood, spent on the fringes of the famous Cliveden set among such men as George Bernard Shaw and Noël Coward, spanned the twenties, but it was not until 1938, at a dinner party, that she gave an impromptu imitation of a Women's Institute speaker and discovered her genius for dramatic monologue.
 She was an accomplished actress and starred in many well known films, including the St Trinian's series along with George Cole, Alastair Sim and Frankie Howerd.
 She was also a regular to television, radio and the stage, and entertained troops during the war with her usual wit, charm and humour.
 She died in 1979.